makingweirdthings/makingweirdthings.github.io/_toys/costs.md

 * Plastic cups, condiment cups, plastic flatware, popsicle sticks
 * Cheap, synthetic brushes
 * Odorless mineral spirits
+* Dremel and cut off wheels, used for making rake tools
 * Dish soap and mineral oil for smoothing clay

 ## Things I have not purchased yet, but may/will need